henryaj/tntrack/README.md

 A simple web tracker for your TNT parcels.

-This is here as a curio.
-I can get it working on my local machine, but it fails when deploying to Heroku or Dokku – you're welcome to try to figure out why.

 It works by going to TNT's awful web tracking page (which is literally unusuable on a mobile device) using a headless browser, and pulling a table of shipment information to display to the screen.

 ## Installation and usage